Heroin Addiction Stories: Helping a Family Member Overcome Denial

 Even at his worst, my husband still loved the kids, so when I took them and moved out, it got his attention.
 I said he couldn’t see them unless he went to rehab, and it worked, even though he was still saying he wasn’t an addict.
 He’s clean now and we’re back together and life is good.

-Because willingness to tackle addiction can come and go, it’s a very good idea for family members to research treatment facilities and programs and be ready with a plan of action.
-The minute your loved one agrees to treatment is the minute to start making it happen.
+Because willingness to tackle addiction can come and go, it’s a very good idea for family members to research heroin addiction treatment centers and programs and be ready with a plan of action.
+The minute your loved one agrees to inpatient heroin rehab is the minute to start making it happen.
 If there’s a delay, the moment of opportunity may be lost, and the consequences for inaction are too great to let that happen.